-Handle Description block_in This is what the calling party hears when a call is made from a number that is blocked by the incoming block list (adm_block_in_list, block_in_list subscriber preferences) block_out This is what the calling party hears when a call is made to a number that is blocked by the outgoing block list (adm_block_out_list, block_out_list subscriber preferences) block_ncos This is what the calling party hears when a call is made to a number that is blocked by the NCOS level assigned to the subscriber or domain (the NCOS level chosen in ncos and adm_ncos preferences) block_override_pin_wrong Announcement played to calling party if it used wrong PIN code to override the outgoing user block list or the NCOS level for this call (the PIN set by block_out_override_pin and adm_block_out_override_pin preferences) locked_in Announcement played on incoming call to a subscriber that is locked for incoming calls locked_out Announcement played on outgoing call to subscriber that is locked for outgoing calls max_calls_in Announcement played on incoming call to a subscriber who has exceeded the concurrent_max limit by sum of incoming and outgoing calls or whose customer has exceeded the concurrent_max_per_account limit by sum of incoming and outgoing calls max_calls_out Announcement played on outgoing call to a subscriber who has exceeded the concurrent_max (total limit) or concurrent_max_out (limit on number of outbound calls) or whose customer has exceeded the concurrent_max_per_account or concurrent_max_out_per_account limit max_calls_peer Announcement played on calls from the peering if that peer has reached the maximum number of concurrent calls (configured by admin in concurrent_max preference of peering server) unauth_caller_ip This is what the calling party hears when it tries to make a call from unauthorized IP address or network (allowed_ips, man_allowed_ips preferences)
+Handle Description Message played

+block_in This is what the calling party hears Your call is blocked by the number you

+when a call is made from a number are trying to reach.

+that is blocked by the incoming block

+list (adm_block_in_list, block_in_list

+subscriber preferences)

+block_out This is what the calling party hears Your call to the number you are trying

+when a call is made to a number that to reach is blocked.

+is blocked by the outgoing block list

+(adm_block_out_list, block_out_list

+subscriber preferences)

+block_ncos This is what the calling party hears Your call to the number you are trying

+when a call is made to a number that to reach is not permitted.

+is blocked by the NCOS level assigned

+to the subscriber or domain (the

+NCOS level chosen in ncos and

+adm_ncos preferences)

+Handle Description Message played

+block_override_pin_wrong Announcement played to calling party The PIN code you have entered is not

+if it used wrong PIN code to override correct.

+the outgoing user block list or the

+NCOS level for this call (the PIN set by

+block_out_override_pin and

+adm_block_out_override_pin

+preferences)

+locked_in Announcement played on incoming The number you are trying to reach is

+call to a subscriber that is locked for currently not permitted to receive calls.

+incoming calls

+locked_out Announcement played on outgoing call You are currently not allowed to place

+to subscriber that is locked for outbound calls.

+outgoing calls

+max_calls_in Announcement played on incoming The number you are trying to reach is

+call to a subscriber who has exceeded currently busy.
+Please try again later.

+the concurrent_max limit by sum of

+incoming and outgoing calls or whose

+customer has exceeded the

+concurrent_max_per_account limit by

+sum of incoming and outgoing calls

+max_calls_out Announcement played on outgoing call

+to a subscriber who has exceeded

+the concurrent_max (total limit) or

+concurrent_max_out (limit on number

+of outbound calls) or whose customer

+has exceeded the

+concurrent_max_per_account or

+concurrent max out per account

+limit

+All outgoing lines are currently in use. max_calls_peer Announcement played on calls from

+Please try again later. the peering if that peer has reached

+the maximum number of concurrent

+calls (configured by admin in

+concurrent max preference of peering

+server)

+The network you are trying to reach is unauth_caller_ip This is what the calling party hears

+currently busy.
+Please try again later. when it tries to make a call from

+, , unauthorized IP address or network

+(allowed_ips, man_allowed_ips

+preferences)